Shared Parental Leave: Complete Employer Guide

 Statutory rules apply to SPL, but many employers are developing their own policies and contractual provisions to offer enhanced flexibility for employees following the birth or adoption of a child.
 For example, SPL can be taken in blocks of leave.
 Three blocks per parent is standard but employers can offer more in their SPL policies.

-To take shared parental leave an employee must share responsibility for a child with either:
+To take shared parental leave an employee must share responsibility for a child with either their husband, wife, civil partner or joint adopter, or the child’s other parent, or their partner (they must live with them).

 Either the employee or their partner must also qualify for maternity leave or pay, adoption leave or pay or maternity allowance.